EXAG 2025

 Topics

 EXAG is interested in the presentation and discussion of applications of AI that present interesting ideas for developers, critics, players, and designers.
-We aim to foster and celebrate innovative applications of AI to all aspects of games and game development, including the core topics covered in previous instantiations of this workshop:
+We aim to foster and celebrate innovative applications of AI to all aspects of games and game development, for example:

-• The development of new game systems made possible by AI, from roguelike Unexplored’s procedurally-generated dungeons and puzzles to stealth game Third Eye Crime’s visualization of AI logic.
+• The development of new games or game-related systems made possible by AI, for example roguelike Unexplored (2017)'s procedurally-generated dungeons and puzzles, stealth game Third Eye Crime (2013)'s visualization of AI logic, diorama-builder Tiny Glade (2024)'s fluid creative support, and shopping aid We Love Every Game (2024)'s game guide generator.

-• Traditional AI techniques applied in new ways that break genre conventions, like Alien: Isolation’s behavior system or Black And White’s learning creatures.
+• Traditional AI techniques applied in new ways that break genre conventions, for example Alien: Isolation (2014)'s behavior system or Black And White (2001)'s learning creatures.

-• Discussion of experimental AI technologies used in games and play environments that may extend beyond the digital space into physical, embodied environments.
-Examples include (but are not limited to) AI in games that involve tangible user interfaces, interactive play spaces like museums, or embodied gameplay in virtual or augmented reality environments.
+• Experimental AI technologies used in games and play environments with physical or embodied environments, for example AI in games that involve tangible user interfaces, interactive play spaces like museums, or embodied gameplay in virtual or augmented reality environments.

-• The use of AI in support of mixed-initiative co-creative play experiences, including collaborative storytelling games like Bad News.
+• The use of AI in support of mixed-initiative co-creative play experiences, including collaborative storytelling games like Bad News (2016).

-• Discussion of interesting but relatively unknown historical examples of experimental AI in games and related areas.
-Examples include Captain Blood (1988) and Intellivision World Series Baseball (1983).
+• Discussion of interesting but relatively unknown historical examples of experimental AI in games, for example Captain Blood (1988) and Intellivision World Series Baseball (1983).

 • Reports on failed experiments related to any topic in our purview, with insight into what went wrong and how others can learn from the failure.